WCOMAB/Spectre.Console.Cli.Extensions.DependencyInjection/README.md

 # Spectre.Console.Cli.Extensions.DependencyInjection

 A type provider for the CLI component of [`Spectre.Console`](https://github.com/spectresystems/spectre.console)  using the [`Microsoft.Extensions.DependencyInjection`](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) container.

-> This package was designed for `Spectre.Cli` which has now been merged into `Spectre.Console`.
+> This is a fork of [agc93/spectre.cli.extensions.dependencyinjection](https://github.com/agc93/spectre.cli.extensions.dependencyinjection) to support newer versions of Spectre.Console.Cli

 ## Getting started

-Once you've installed both `Spectre.Console` and this package, just change the call to `new CommandApp()` in your `Program.cs` to match the below:
+Once you've installed both `Spectre.Console.Cli` and this package, just change the call to `new CommandApp()` in your `Program.cs` to match the below:

 ```csharp
 var services = new ServiceCollection();